loda-lang/loda-programs/programs/oeis/list2.md

 * [A238705](http://oeis.org/A238705) ([L08 program](A238705.asm)): Number of partitions of 4n into 4 parts with smallest part = 1.
 * [A238738](http://oeis.org/A238738) ([L08 program](A238738.asm)): Expansion of (1 + 2*x + 2*x^2)/(1 - x - 2*x^3 + 2*x^4 + x^6 - x^7).
 * [A238806](http://oeis.org/A238806) ([L08 program](A238806.asm)): Number of n X 2 0..2 arrays with no element equal to one plus the sum of elements to its left or one plus the sum of the sum of elements above it, modulo 3.
+* [A239031](http://oeis.org/A239031) ([L25 program](A239031.asm)): Number of 4 X n 0..2 arrays with no element equal to the sum of elements to its left or one plus the sum of the elements above it, modulo 3.
 * [A239123](http://oeis.org/A239123) ([L09 program](A239123.asm)): a(n) = 128*n - 107 for n >= 1.
 Third column of triangle A238475.
 * [A239124](http://oeis.org/A239124) ([L09 program](A239124.asm)): a(n) = 64*n - 11 for n >= 1.
 Third column of triangle A238476.
 * [A239128](http://oeis.org/A239128) ([L07 program](A239128.asm)): a(n) = 32*n - 1, n >= 1.
 Fourth column of triangle A239126, related to the Collatz problem.